vedaldi/practical-cnn-reg/doc/instructions.md

 *Convolutional neural networks* are an important class of learnable representations applicable, among others, to numerous computer vision problems.
 Deep CNNs, in particular, are composed of several layers of processing, each involving linear as well as non-linear operators, that are learned jointly, in an end-to-end manner, to solve a particular tasks.
 These methods are now the dominant approach for feature extraction from audiovisual and textual data.

 This practical explores the basics of learning (deep) CNNs.
 The first part introduces typical CNN building blocks, such as ReLU units and linear filters.
-The seond part explores backpropagation, including designing custom layers and verifying them numerically.
-The last part demonstrates learning a CNN for text deblurring, i.e. not for classification, bug for image regression.
+The second part explores backpropagation, including designing custom layers and verifying them numerically.
+The last part demonstrates learning a CNN for text deblurring; this differs from the usual problem of image classification and demonstrates the flexibility of these techniques.

 $$
    \newcommand{\bx}{\mathbf{x}}